CircuitVerse/Interactive-Book/docs/flipflop/jk_flipflop.md

 |  1     |    0    |    1     |
 |  1     |    1    |  Q(t)’   |

-Here, Q(t) & Q(t + 1) are present state & next state respectively.
-So, JK flip-flop can be used for one of these four functions such as Hold, Reset, Set & Complement of present state based on the input conditions, when positive transition of clock signal is applied.
+Here, Q(t) & Q(t + 1) are the present state & next state respectively.
+So, JK flip-flop can be utilised for one of these four functions such as Hold, Reset, Set & Complement of the present state based on the input conditions, when positive transition of clock signal is applied.

 ### Characteristic table of SR flip-flop.